 Lookup Data Type

-Organizations deal with a large number of entities such as users, customers, vendors, items and projects.
+Organizations deal with a large number of entities such as users, customers, items and projects.
 There’ll be cases when you might want to compare and track any two entities.

 Let’s say you want to measure the efficiency of users in your organization by choosing to track the number of customers each user adds.
 To do this, you would need to link the users and customers module.
-This linking is made possible by a datatype called the Lookup in Zoho Books.
+This linking is made possible by a datatype called the Lookup in Zoho Invoice.

-Scenario: Patricia wants to keep track of all the sales/purchase transactions a user creates on a regular basis.
-She creates a custom field in the sales/purchase module with Lookup data type and selects the module as Users.
+Scenario: Patricia wants to keep track of all the sales transactions a user creates on a regular basis.
+She creates a custom field in the sales module with Lookup data type and selects the module as Users.
 After this, whenever she creates a transaction for that module, she can assign it to a specific user.
 By the end of the week when Patricia wants to check the number of transactions created by different users, she goes to the Users and Roles module and tracks them under the users’ Related List.

 - Select the Field Customization tab on top of the page.